tarekziade/blog/entries/profanity.rst

 I was looking for some tooling to do this and stumbled on that `blog post <https://victorzhou.com/blog/better-profanity-detection-with-scikit-learn/>`_.
-Victor's rationale is that all the tooling he found for this was based on a list of stop words, which were often very small or incomplete.
+Victor's rationale is that all the tooling he found for this was based on a list of stop words, which were often incomplete.
 He found one lib that was based on machine learning but was very slow, so he created his own lib.

 He used Linear Support Vector Machine (SVM) and trained a model against a dataset he created